replicatedhq/replicated-docs/docs/intro-replicated.md

 The Replicated admin console is a graphical user interface for the app manager.
 Enterprise customers can use the admin console to manage, update, configure, monitor, backup and restore, and troubleshoot their application instance.

-The admin console is the graphical user interface for the app manager.

 ![Admin Console Dashboard](/images/guides/kots/application.png)

 ### kots CLI